1mprov/drawprompter/docs/README.md

 # drawprompter
-A page that generates prompts for drawing, optionally within a time limit to keep the drawings simple.
+A page that generates prompts for drawing